 - You can transfer them to a bigger pot before going into your patch to give them more growing space for stronger roots.
 The stronger your plants are the better they are going to cope with life in your garden.

-- If you don’t have access to egg cartons and would like to try something else, have a look at the awesome kits we have in the shop.
-You can get a wide variety of kits for both kids and adults.
+- If you don’t have access to egg cartons and would like to try something else, have a look at a seed raising kit which you can purchase from a nursery.